|

 attention.
 God often answers prayers through

 external circumstances, rather than through inner inspiration.
-When you find
+Hence, you can

-yourself in an difficult situation, therefore, it can be an opportunity to
+situation, therefore, it can be an opportunity to grow in faith by facing the

 3. |

 Pride.
-Some persons have a deep need to feel special,
+Some persons have a deep psychological need to feel

 will. |